Elite Therapy Center Sports & Ortho PT Program

 Elite Therapy Center Ortho & Sports

-Our Elite Therapy Center PT program emphasizes wellness, treatment, and prevention of sports injuries with special understanding of the unique needs of school aged athletes as well as children with disabilities.
-Please contact us if you child is in need of strengthening and wellness therapy.
+Our Elite Therapy Center PT program emphasizes strength, wellness, treatment, and prevention of sports injuries with special understanding of the unique needs of school aged athletes as well as children with developmental disabilities.
+Contact us if your child is in need of strengthening and wellness therapy.
 We work to make sure they can carry on strong in their scholastic and extra curricular sports achievements!

 Shae Phillips is a talented member of our physical therapy team and has a strong orthopedics and manual background.
 Earning her Bachelors of Science in Exercise Science from Hardin Simmons University in 2011 and her Doctorate of Physical Therapy from Hardin Simmons University in 2013, she is dedicated to assisting in early detection of motor development problems and identifying concerns with movement, posture, strength, developmental delays, body position, and functional independence in children birth to 21 with any degree of impairment.